grame-cncm/faustdoc/src/tutorials/box-api.md

 ```
 <!-- /faust-run -->

-Can be written with the code, where the size of the waveform is the first output, and the waveform content itself is the second output created with `sigWaveform`, to follow the [waveform semantic](https://faustdoc.grame.fr/manual/syntax/#waveform-primitive):
+Can be written with the code, where the size of the waveform is the first output, and the waveform content itself is the second output created with `boxWaveform`, to follow the [waveform semantic](https://faustdoc.grame.fr/manual/syntax/#waveform-primitive):

 ```C++
 static void test12()